 Students who have failed and have decided not to study further or students who are not interested in studying academically are more suitable and likely to benefit a lot.
 Students who are already studying may continue their studies further thereby creating a gap between training and entering the industry.

 The type of technical training provided by us is such that if a candidate does not practice on what he/she has learned for more than six months, he is more likely to forget many topics and techniques gradually.
-The ideal choice will be students who are interested, have a sense of responsibility and want to willfully enter the mobile phone repair industry the day they finish the training from us.
+The ideal choice of candidates will be students who are interested, have a sense of responsibility and want to willfully enter the mobile phone repair industry the day they finish the training from us.

 Mobile phone repair is a very good option for students who do not want to study further or have not succeeded academically.
 There is a lot of scope in this field with good career prospects.
 They can either work as a technician or open their own repair shops with very little investment.